-Interval-based maintenance management is commonly used for ITS assets, and it is a good starting point for planning and predicting needed repair or replacement.
-Once an asset reaches a specified age, it is either repaired or replaced.
-The age at which an asset must be repaired or replaced varies (sometimes considerably), but this proactive approach reduces the likelihood of asset failure.
-Interval-based maintenance management relies on information regarding the age of the asset to be able to assess the time to repair/replace.
-A decision on the best way to predict service life depends on the information available, knowledge of the product, and time available to decide.
-This information may come from various sources, including the manufacturer, industry best practice, and the agency's own research.
-Interval-based preventive maintenance (figure 7) creates an opportunity for operation checks for ITS assets.
+Interval-based maintenance is commonly used for traffic signal assets, and it is a good starting point for planning and predicting needed repair or replacement.
+Once an asset reaches a specified age it is either repaired or replaced.
+The age at which an asset must be repaired or replaced varies (sometimes considerably) but this proactive approach reduces the likelihood of asset failure.
+Interval-based maintenance uses information on the age of the asset to assess the time to repair/ replace.
+A decision on the best way to predict service life depends on the information available, knowledge of the product, and the time available to decide.
+This information may come from various sources, including the manufacturer, industry best practices, and the agency's own research.
+Interval-based preventive maintenance (figure 8) creates an opportunity for operations checks for traffic signals.
+Technicians may check the pedestrian timing as they check the pedestrian push buttons.
+They often check signal timing parameters, such as gap times and min and max green.
+In-pavement loop detectors are usually checked as well.

-Figure 7.
+Figure 8.
 Graph.
 Interval-based maintenance management.
 (Source: FHWA.)